Modi hails 'historic decision' over Kashmir

 Senior Congress leader Karan Singh, whose father Maharaja Hari Singh was the last ruler of Jammu and Kashmir and had signed the Instrument of Accession in 1947, said he did not agree with a "blanket condemnation" of the government's decision.
 His comment ran contrary to criticism from Congress over the government's lifting of the special status and the communication lockdown.

 "Ladakh's emergence as a union territory is to be welcomed," said Dr Singh, 88.
-He noted that many would be mortified at the development but political dialogue needed to continue and pressed for the release of the jailed leaders of the Kashmir parties.
+He said many would be mortified at the development but political dialogue needed to continue and pressed for the release of the jailed leaders of the Kashmir parties.